quotetree/ai-quote-builder-/PREVIEW_TAB_EDITING_IMPLEMENTATION.md

 3. Confirm deletion in dialog
 4. Product is removed and totals update

+### Clearing Chat
+1. Notice the chat header appears once you have messages
+2. Click the "Clear Chat" button in the header
+3. Confirm you want to clear everything
+4. All messages, suggested products, and quote preview are removed
+5. Fresh welcome message appears
+6. Start building a new quote from scratch

 ## Keyboard Shortcuts
 - **Enter**: Save quantity when editing
 - **Escape**: Cancel quantity edit